wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

 ## Video to Gif

 Small videos can be converted to lower-resolution gif or higher-resolution png animation file format using:<br />
+* <a target="_blank" href="https://github.com/sindresorhus/Gifski">https://github.com/sindresorhus/Gifski</a>
-<a target="_blank" href="https://ezgif.com/video-to-gif">https://ezgif.com/video-to-gif</a>
+* <a target="_blank" href="https://ezgif.com/video-to-gif">https://ezgif.com/video-to-gif</a>

 ## Archive Share Camtasia

-When Camtasia makes a recording, it stores them in folder Movies > Camtasia 2018 > Temporary recordings.
+When Camtasia makes a recording, it stores them in folder "Temporary recordings" within Movies > Camtasia 2018.

 Camtasia then automatically inserts the video into whatever camproj file is displayed.
 However, it leaves the file in the Temporary recordings folder.